Dudik-o/FinalProj/README.md

 ### Terraform
 3 modules are inclueded;
  1. VPC module
-      - A VPC with 4 subnetes.
-2 private and 2 public spreaded between 2 Avaliability zones.
+      - A VPC with 4 subnetes; 2 private and 2 public spreaded between 2 Avaliability zones.
       - Routing Tables
-      - An internet Gateway
+      - An internet gateway
-      - 2 NAT for the private subnets
+      - 2 NAT gatways for the private subnets
       -

 ## Prerequisites